 The work was nowhere near done in 1968.

 He further decried the economic system of his day,

 We have come a long way in our understanding of human motivation and of the blind operation of our economic system.
 Now we realize that dislocations in the market operation of our economy and the prevalence of discrimination thrust people into idleness and bind them in constant or frequent unemployment against their will.
 The poor are less often dismissed from our conscience today by being branded as inferior and incompetent. (pp. 171-172)

-He argued that “Negroes,” “who have a double disability” (intersectionality?) must be lifted up, for they had no bootstraps left them through the ravages of history (p.
+He argued that “Negroes,” “who have a double disability” (at the intersection of race and class) must be lifted up, for they had no bootstraps left them through the ravages of history (p.
 173; see also this video wherein Dr. King explains the need of black Americans for economic uplift).

 We must recognize that we can’t solve our problem now until there is a radical redistribution of economic and political power….
 This means a revolution of values and other things.
 We must see now that the evils of racism, economic exploitation, and militarism are all tied together… you can’t really get rid of one without getting rid of the others… the whole structure of American life must be changed.
 America is a hypocritical nation and [we] must put [our] own house in order. (“Report to SCLC Staff [May 1967]”)

 And this redistribution is primarily a matter of POWER—even Black Power, which is not itself racist, but loving: